Mikejo5000/vsts-docs-pr/docs/settings/work/customize-process-backlogs-boards.md

 [!INCLUDE [temp](../../_shared/codex-agile.md)]

 > [!IMPORTANT]
 >This topic applies to process customization for the Inheritance process model, which supports customization of team project(s) through a shared process model.
->
->To customize your backlogs or boards for the Hosted XML or On-premises XML process models, see [Add a work item type to a backlog and board](../add-wits-to-backlogs-and-boards.md) or [Add a portfolio backlog level](../add-portfolio-backlogs.md).
-For an overview of process models, see [Customize your work tracking experience](../customize-work.md).
+For an overview of process models, see [Customize your work tracking experience](../../work/customize/customize-work.md).

 You can customize your backlogs to add more levels or add custom work item types (WITs) to them.
 As shown below, we've added a third level portfolio backlog labeled *Initiatives* which tracks the custom *Initiative* WIT, and we've renamed the product backlog to *Stories and Tickets* to indicate that we not only track *User Stories*, but also *Customer Tickets* on the product backlog.